TACC/gateways19-hpc-in-the-cloud/block1/intro-to-docker.md

 ##### Step 5.
 Build the image

 In general, to build an image from a Dockerfile we use the `docker build` command.
 We use the `-t` flag to tag the
 image: that is, give our image a name.
-We also need to specify the working directory for the buid.
+We also need to specify the working directory for the build.
 We specify the current working directory using a dot (.) character.

 If you have a docker hub account, you can tag your image using your docker hub username with something like: